MayDaniel/clj-ini/README.markdown

 * `(write-map)`                  - Writes key/values to a file in a readable format.
 * `(read-map)`                   - Returns the key/values to a Clojure data structure.

-For now, values may only be single-word-strings, characters, booleans, numbers, nil.
-I'll improve this.

 ### Example

     (write-map "foo.bar" (with-meta